katiestar99/ansible/docs/docsite/rst/galaxy/dev_guide.rst

 .. code-block:: bash

-   $ ansible-galaxy init --role-skeleton=/path/to/skeleton role_name
+   $ assible-galaxy init --role-skeleton=/path/to/skeleton role_name

 When a skeleton is provided, init will: